 How much funding is available?

-Yes, this award will be granted to an institution.
+Is this award given to an individual?

-Who is on the Terumo BCT Grant Committee?
+Who is on the award committee?

 Yes, the winning team is required to share its outcomes through a report at the completion of the project.

 UCLH is sharing its successes and best practices for collecting cells for immunotherapy.